 In a separate bowl, mix coconut flour, desiccated coconut, vanilla bean extract (I just use seeds from vanilla bean) and baking soda.
 Add the mixture to the bowl with eggs and spoon in the coconut milk.
 Mix well.

 Add the sweetener.
-Liquid Stevia extract (aka stevia glycerite) is better than powdered Stevia and doesn't leave a bitter aftertaste.
+Liquid Stevia extract is better than powdered Stevia and doesn't leave a bitter aftertaste if used in moderation.
 Just be careful, it is still many times sweeter than sugar and you should not use more than a few drops.
 If you don't like Stevia, use non-GMO Erythritol or "Just Like Sugar" (a natural sweetener that comes from chicory root).